 Social Media Data for More Engaging Content Experiences

-A content experience is the environment in which your content lives; it’s where your audience goes to read, watch, or listen to your content.
+A content experience is an environment in which your content lives; it’s where your audience goes to read, watch, or listen to your content.
 The more you understand your audience, the better you can tailor the right content experience.

 Luckily, social media data sheds light on the needs, interests, and pain points of every individual who interacts with your content and profile.
 Using these behavioral insights, you can build a content experience that’s customized to every prospect and customer.